Physician Associate Studies MSc

 To be employed as a physician associate, graduates must take the national exam set by the Faculty of Physician Associates (FPA).
 You can find out more information, including current exam fees, on the FPA website.

-Once you’ve passed the exam, you can apply to be listed on the Managed Voluntary Register (MVR) hosted by the FPA.
-Clinical trusts are recommended to hire from the register, so it’s strongly advised that you take this step.
-In the future, physician associates are likely to be regulated by the General Medical Council.
+Once you’ve passed the exam, you will be eligible for provisional professional registration and can apply to be listed on the Managed Voluntary Register (MVR) hosted by the FPA.
+Clinical trusts are recommended to hire from the register, so it’s strongly advised that you apply to be listed.

 After taking these steps, you can go on to work as a physician associate in: